Tabnine

 Tabnine offers on-premise deployment where no code leaves your network.
 Cloud users' code is processed for completions but is not used for model training.

-When you need more than the basic completions on the free plan or want whole-function completion, AI chat, and team knowledge features (Pro at $12/user/mo).
+When you need more than the basic completions on the free plan or want whole-function completion, AI chat, and team knowledge features (Code Assistant at $39/user/mo).

 🔄 Alternatives by use case